-Chemical Industries (Colombo) Ltd. (CIC) Award in Pharmacology
+xi.
+Chemical Industries (Colombo) Ltd. (CIC) Award in Pharmacology xii.
+Prof. Senaka Bibile Commemoration Award in Pharmacology xiii.
+Dr. C. Palasuntheram Prize for Microbiology

 Awarded to the candidate who demonstrates the highest competency in Pharmacology and obtains a distinction in that subject.
 Donated by the CIC Charitable and Educational Trust Fund.